AndyShiue/Ende-readme/README.md

 What are the types of the arguments of the `sum` function?
 They are `I32` repeated for arbitrarily many times!
 Now you can see how `Replicate` could be useful.
-We can accept a `Replicate(I32)` and spread it, leaving the time of replication inferred.
+We can accept a `Replicate(I32)` and spread it, leaving the how many times it's replicated inferred.
 It would be easier to understand it by providing the concrete case than describing it in words:

 ```